erlang/otp/erts/emulator/pcre/README.pcre_update.md

 Compare it to the pcre\_latin\_1\_table.c in the old version, they should not differ in any significant way.
-If they do, it might be that you do not have the sv_SE locale installed on your machine.
+If they do, it might be that you do not have the `sv_SE` locale installed on your machine.

+You can test whether it's installed with `locale -a | grep sv_SE$`, and install with `sudo locale-gen sv_SE && sudo update-locale` if needed.

 A good starting point is then to try to find all files in the new version of the library that have (probably) the same names as the